styfle/awesome-desktop-js/README.md

 [webview rust bindings](https://github.com/Boscop/web-view).
 Currently supports Linux & Windows.
 * [Kraken](https://openkraken.com/en-US) - a web rendering engine, built on Flutter.
 * [Socket Runtime](https://sockets.sh) - a runtime using the system's native webview for creating native cross-platform software on mobile and desktop.
 It also exposes primitives needed for building peer-to-peer and local-first applications, such as Bluetooth, UDP and File I/O.
+* [Lynxjs](https://lynxjs.org/) - Empower the web community and invite more to build across platforms.
+(Windows, macOS, Linux)

 ### LibUI